AirConsole/airconsole-construct3/README.md

 ## Installation for Construct2 imported games
 [Download the backward compatible plugin](backwardCompatibility/c3airconsole-backcomp.c3addon) and add it to your Construct3 project

+## About AirConsole

+[AirConsole.com](https://www.airconsole.com) is a great way for a unique game experience using your smartphones as controllers.
+Construct3 is a great 2D game creation tool that allows anybody, with or without coding experiences, to start developping their own games.

 You can find more about AirConsole and it's API on the [AirConsole Developers](https://developers.airconsole.com/) page